bow-simulation/virtualbow/README.md

 # How to Contribute

-Contributions are very welcome.
-Fork this repository on GitLab, create a new branch from `develop` and implement your changes there.
+1. Fork this repository on GitLab and create a new branch from `develop`
+2. Implement and commit your changes on your new branch
-When you're done you create a merge request from your new branch to the `develop` branch of this repository.
+3. Create a merge request back to the `develop` branch of this repository.
+Add a short summary of the changes and [link any relevant issues](https://docs.gitlab.com/ce/user/project/issues/crosslinking_issues.html).
+4. Your changes will be reviewed as soon as possible

 # Build instructions